hashicorp/raft/docs/apply.md

 # Raft Apply

 Apply is the primary operation provided by raft.
+A client calls `raft.Apply` to apply a command to the FSM.
+If no error is returned, the applied command is commited to a quorum of the raft nodes.

 This sequence diagram shows the steps involved in a `raft.Apply` operation.
 Each box across the top is a separate thread.
 The name in the box identifies the state of the peer